A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Discussion

 \section{Discussion}

-As demonstrated empirically, simulation-based inference can be unreliable, especially when its approximations cannot be diagnosed.
-The problem of determining whether a posterior approximation is correct is in fact not restricted to simulation-based inference specifically, the concern occurs in all of approximate Bayesian inference.
+As demonstrated empirically, simulation-based inference can be unreliable, especially whenever its approximations cannot be diagnosed.
+The problem of determining whether a posterior approximation is correct, or rather, suitable to a use case, is in fact not restricted to simulation-based inference specifically; the concern occurs in all of approximate Bayesian inference.
 The \textsc{mcmc} literature deals with this exact same problem in the form of determining whether a set of Markov chain samples have converged to the target distribution \citep{lin2014integrated,hogg2018data}.
-In this regard, empirical diagnostic tools have been proposed over the years \citep{geweke1991evaluating,gelman1992inference,raftery1991many,dixit2017mcmc,sbc} and have helped practitioners using \textsc{mcmc} properly.
-Nonetheless, there is currently no clear solution to determine convergence with absolute certainty \citep{dixit2018developments,roy2020convergence}, even if the likelihood function is here tractable.
+In this regard, empirical diagnostic tools have been proposed over the years \citep{geweke1991evaluating,gelman1992inference,raftery1991many,dixit2017mcmc,sbc} and have helped practitioners to apply \textsc{mcmc} reliably.
+While, we are not aware of any coverage studies similar to ours for \textsc{mcmc}, we would expect similar results to be found.
+Nonetheless, there is currently no clear solution to determine convergence with absolute certainty \citep{dixit2018developments,roy2020convergence}, even if the likelihood function is tractable.
+This issue has also been studied in the ABC literature. \citet{prangle2014diagnostic} present a way for approximating the coverage in ABC by reusing the same simulations in different runs. \citet{xing2020distortion} provides a diagnostic for the quality of the approximation for a given observation by the mean of distortion maps.
+Finally, \citet{frazier2018asymptotic} provide condition on the threshold $\epsilon$ such as to produce posterior estimates that asymptotically have proper frequentist coverage.
+However, the quality of the posterior estimates remains uncertain in a practical non-asymptotic regime.